 [Full disclosure: the author is a proud dog mom to 4 great dogs]

-- Financial considerations – Food bills, vet bills, and all other costs are close to double the amount for two dogs versus one dog.
+- Financial considerations – Food bills, vet bills, and all other costs are close to double the amount for two canines versus one dog.
 Budgeting and planning, not to mention realistic expectation for this can prevent adopter’s remorse when it is time for annual wellness visits at the vet and it’s time to refill preventative flea, tick, and heart worm medications.